akuity/kargo/docs/docs/35-references/10-promotion-steps.md

 #### `delete` Example

-The most common usage of this step is to clean up unwanted files or directories before proceeding to subsequent steps in the promotion process.
-For instance, you might use the delete step to remove intermediate configurations or artifacts generated in earlier steps.
+One, common usage of this step is to remove intermediate files produced by the promotion process prior to a `git-commit` step:

-Consider a scenario where a Stage combines content from two working trees to render Stage-specific manifests.
-If temporary files are generated during this process, you can use the delete step to clean them up:

 ```yaml
 vars: